Chris-Luong/comp3331/lab05/lab5.md

 ## Question 3

 As the window size decreases, the amount of oscillation in TCP decreases.
 50 is the value of the maximum congestion window at which TCP stops oscillating.
 The average throughput at this point is 227.73037542662115 packets/sec which is 122974.40273 bps.
-Average throughput compare to link capacity of 1Mbps (125000 bytes):
+Average throughput compared to link capacity of 1Mbps (125000 bytes):
 122974.40273 / 125000 * 100 = 98.38%

 ## Question 4